 This subquery returns all publications belonging to the member

-selected in the outer SELECT
+selected in the outer SELECT statement.
+Should the

-, the outer query returns a tuple
+subquery return a NULL, the outer query returns a tuple

 from the member table, i.e. it lists only members who